Potala Palace - A World Heritage Architectural Masterpiece

 In the square in front of Potala Palace, you can take a full view of Potala Palace.
 In the morning, you could also take the picture of the local Tibetans who are taking kora around Potala Palace.
 If you visit at night, you can stand at the square palace to take a sparkling night scene of Potala Palace.

-Useful Travel Tips of Potala Palace
+Useful Travel Tips for Potala Palace

 Best Time to Visit Palace